Alfresco/docs-alfresco/search-services/1.4/config/keys.md

 5. Change the SSL properties in `<SOLR_HOME>/solrhome/templates/rerank/conf/solrcore.properties`.

-    The `rerank` template is used to generate the `alfresco` and `archive` Solr cores when you first run Search and Insight Engine Services.
+    The `rerank` template is used to generate the `alfresco` and `archive` Solr cores when you first run Search Services Services.

     ```bash
    # encryption